Frequently Asked Questions

 The end of the session is focused on learning and accountability of the work done during the session.

-Becoming a Certified Coach
+How to Become a Certified Coach

 There is no background knowledge needed or experience for attending the course.
 During the process you will receive all the information you need, and you will be in the supervised space you need to practice and build your core competences.